 Cheesecakes are a great dessert to decorate as well and you can make them look really impressive.
 I just did squirty cream and chocolate orange segments, but you could melt down some chocolate orange and pipe it on the cheesecake.
 Or even break up the chocolate into pieces to can sprinkle on the top, or buy some orange sprinkles!

 This works great as a dessert if you have people over this winter and is a big load of comfort food!

-Recipe was inspired by Jane’s Patisserie
+Recipe was adapted and inspired by Jane’s Patisserie

 - 300g Hobnobs

 - 150g Margarine/Butter

 - 375g Cream Cheese

 - 225g of Chocolate Orange

 - I used squirty cream and 12 segments of chocolate orange

 - Line a 20cm spring form cake tin with greaseproof paper